jeremenichelli/cormoran/README.md

 ## Notes

-Since these library relies on Promises remember to include a polyfill for browsers which don't support this feature.
-I recommend Jake Archibald's Promise polyfill: https://github.com/jakearchibald/es6-promise
+Since this library relies on Promises remember to include a polyfill for browsers which don't support this feature.
+I recommend this one https://github.com/jakearchibald/es6-promise developed by Jake Archibald.